aces/Loris-MRI/docs/scripts_md/Element.md

 If `fieldlength` > `bytelength`, multiple values are read in and stored as a string representation of an array.

-RETURNS: string representation of an array
+RETURNS: string representation of the array of decoded integers
+          (e.g. '\[34, 65, 900\]')

 ### writeInt($OUT, $bytes)

-Writes Int into the output file `$OUT`.
+Encodes each integer stored in string `$this-`{'value'}> as a 2 or 4 byte string and writes them in a file

 INPUTS:
   - $OUT  : output file
-  - $bytes: number of bytes in the field
+  - $bytes: number of bytes (2 for shorts 4 for ints) in the field

 ### readFloat($IN, $format, $len)

-Reads Float.
+Decodes a floating point number that was encoded as a string of bytes in the file whose handle is passed as argument.

 INPUTS:
   - $IN    : input file stream
-  - $format: format of the variable
+  - $format: format used when decoding (with Perl's `unpack`) the number:
+              `f` for floats and `d` for doubles
   - $len   : total number of bytes in the field

 RETURNS: string

 ### readSequence($IN, $len)

-Reads Sequence.
+Skips over either a fixed number of bytes or over multiple sets of byte sequences delimited with specific byte values.
+When doing the latter, byte `0x00000000` is used to signal the end of the set of sequences.
+The sequence of bytes read is always discarded.

 Three different cases:
     - implicit Value Representation (VR), explicit length